metaseed/pwsh/doc/tips.md

  3
  4

- # ForEach-Object: return nothing to filter it out
+ # ForEach-Object: return nothing r $null to filter it out
 @(1,2,3,4)|%{if($_ -lt 3) {return $_}else {return}}
 @(1,2,3,4)|%{if($_ -lt 3) {return $_}else {return $null}}
 > '%': it's the map operator with filter capability
->

 # `()` is important
  Test-Admin ? "a":"b" # True
 (Test-Admin) ? "a":"b" # a

-# variable squeezing.
+## variable squeezing.
 $v = 1 # sets v to 1 and returns nothing
 ($v = 1) # sets v to 1 and returns assigned value

 # open system settings
 opss envVar
 opss OptionalFeatures